Sam837/Sales-Performance-Dashboard/README.md

 ## Problem Background
 `A Portuguese bank uses direct marketing campaigns to promote financial products such as term deposits, which are crucial for securing stable funding.
 However, cold calling and broad-based outreach often lead to low conversion rates, wasting resources and missing potential customers.
 By analyzing past campaign data—including customer demographics, economic indicators, and call details—the bank can develop a predictive model to prioritize clients more likely to subscribe, thereby improving efficiency and profitability.`

 `The Portuguese banking institution aims to improve the effectiveness of its direct marketing campaigns by increasing the subscription rate for term deposits.
-Currently, the campaigns rely on phone calls, but the conversion rate is suboptimal.
-The goal is to leverage historical marketing data to identify high-propensity customers and refine targeting strategies to increase the subscription rate by 3% within one month.`
+The primary objective of this project is to improve the effectiveness of direct marketing campaigns for a Portuguese banking institution.
+The analysis focuses on understanding which customer demographics and campaign features are most likely to lead to a term deposit subscription.
+By identifying these patterns, the project aims to help the bank increase its subscription rate by at least 3% within a month.`

 ## Project Output
 `The primary output of this project is to analyze and find out a way to increase term deposit subscription such as:`

+`- Perform an exploratory data analysis (EDA) to find patterns and insights.`
-`- Visualizations: Charts and graphs (histograms, bar plots, box plots) to illustrate trends and patterns.`

-`- Statistical Analysis: Tests to validate hypotheses.`
+    `- Visualizations: Charts and graphs (histograms, bar plots, box plots) to illustrate trends and patterns.` `- Statistical Analysis: Tests to validate hypotheses.`

-`- Dashboard: Interactive elements to explore the data and insights.`
+`- Develop a sales performance dashboard to visualize key metrics.`

+`- Provide strategic recommendations to optimize future marketing campaigns.`

 ## Data
-`The dataset apartments_for_rent_classified_100K.csv contains information about apartments available for rent.`

-`Overall, it has 14 categoricals Dtype and 8 numericals Dtype with 14 strings, 5 floats, and 3 integers.
-There are 11 columns with missing values:'bedrooms', 'bathrooms', 'price', 'latitude', 'longitude', 'amenities', 'pets_allowed', 'price_display', 'address', 'cityname', & 'state' columns`
+`The dataset used for this analysis contains information on phone-call-based direct marketing campaigns.
+It includes various customer attributes such as:`

+`- Demographics: age, job, marital status, education`

+`- Financial: default status, average yearly balance, housing loan status`

+`- Campaign-related: contact method, last contact day and month, duration of contact, number of contacts during this campaign`

+`The raw_dataset.csv file, which uses a semicolon (;) as a delimiter, was cleaned and processed into cleaned_data.csv for the analysis.`

 ## Method
-`In this Apartment Rental Price Prediction project, We used a Random Forest Regression model, comparing both untuned (default parameters) and tuned (hyperparameter-optimized) versions.
-Other models were also in used KNN, SVM, Decision Tree, and Gradient Boosting Regressor.`
+`The analysis was performed in a Jupyter Notebook using Python.
+The methodology includes:'

+`- **Data Cleaning:** The raw data was cleaned to handle inconsistencies and prepare it for analysis.`

+`- **Exploratory Data Analysis (EDA):** The cleaned data was analyzed to identify trends related to demographics, contact methods, and campaign outcomes.`

+`- **Data Visualization:** A comprehensive dashboard was created to present key insights and performance metrics visually.`

+`- **Recommendations:** Based on the findings, strategic recommendations were developed to improve future campaign effectiveness.`

 ## Stacks
-`I am using python on VS Code and Huggingface to visualize the data.
-I am also using libraries python: pandas, numpy, scipy, seaborn, matplotlib, Pipeline, RandomForestRegressor, etc.. to help me modelization, analyze and visualize the data.`
+`The project uses the following tools and libraries:`

+`- **Python:** The primary programming language for the analysis.`

+`- **Jupyter Notebook:** The environment where the analysis and dashboard were developed.`

+`- **Pandas:** Used for data manipulation and cleaning.`

+`- **NumPy:** Used for numerical operations.`

+`- **Matplotlib/Seaborn:** Used for data visualization and dashboard creation.`

 ## Reference
 `https://archive.ics.uci.edu/dataset/222/bank+marketing - dataset`
 `https://public.tableau.com/app/profile/sam.wayne3539/viz/Book1_17502563939920/Main - Dashboard Tableau`

----

-**Referensi tambahan:**
-- None